lanl/bueno/README.md

     component used during a computer system benchmark.
 Examples include application inputs and environmental controls.

+In summary, contemporary computing environments are complex.
+Experiments may have complicated software dependencies with non-trivial interactions, so capturing relevant experimental characteristics is burdensome without automation.

 ## Installation

 ### User Installation With pip